-Element Stewardship Abstracts (ESAs) are prepared to provide The Nature Conservancy's Stewardship staff and other land managers with current management related information on species and communities that are most important to protect or control.
-The abstracts organize and summarize data from many sources including literature and from researchers and managers actively working with the species or community.
+Element Stewardship Abstracts (ESAs) are prepared to provide The Nature Conservancy's Stewardship staff and other land managers with current management-related information on those species and communities that are most important to protect, or most important to control.
+The abstracts organize and summarize data from numerous sources including literature and researchers and managers actively working with the species or community.

 We hope, by providing this abstract free of charge, to encourage users to contribute their information to the abstract.
 This sharing of information will benefit all land managers by ensuring the availability of an abstract that contains up-to-date information on management techniques and knowledgeable contacts.
-Contributors of information will be acknowledged within the abstract.
+Contributors of information will be acknowledged within the abstract and receive updated editions.
+To contribute information, contact the editor whose address is listed at the end of the document.

-For ease of update and retrievability, the abstracts are stored on computer at The Nature Conservancy.
-Anyone with comments, questions, or information on current or past monitoring, research, or management programs for the species described in this abstract is encouraged to contact The Nature Conservancy's Wildland Invasive Species Team.
+For ease of update and retrievability, the abstracts are stored on computer at the national office of The Nature Conservancy.
 This abstract is a compilation of available information and is not an endorsement of particular practices or products.